 Represents a national bank in multiple putative class actions (MDL centralization in Boston) regarding what is alleged to be one of the largest Ponzi/pyramid schemes in U.S. history.

 Represents the Southeastern Conference in defending putative class actions (MDL centralization in Oakland, California) filed by present and former student-athletes challenging the validity of NCAA grant-in-aid rules and claiming a right to be paid for playing in televised games.

-Represents the Southeastern Conference in 11 "single-school, single-sport" putative class actions (MDL centralization in Oakland, California) filed by former football student-athletes related to concussions in college sports.
+Represents the Southeastern Conference in 11 "single-school, single-sport" putative class actions (MDL centralization in Illinois) filed by former football student-athletes related to concussions in college sports.